 Cryptographic keys may be imported into and exported out of VTPM via TPM commands as described in the TPM 2.0 specification.
-The module also offers other APIs, such as VTpmColdInitWithPersistentState, VtpmWarmInit, and VtpmGetRuntimeState (See section 3.1) that include a memory reference to the runtime state for the virtual TPM, which includes the vTPM's CSPs.
+Keys can be imported and exported in plaintext, AES-CFB encrypted, and RSA-OAEP encrypted forms.
+The module also offers other APIs, such as VTpmColdInitWithPersistentState, VTpmWarmInit, and VTpmGetRuntimeState (See section 3.1) that include a memory reference to the runtime state for the virtual TPM, which includes the vTPM's CSPs.